aparo/opensearch-learning-to-rank/KNOWN_ISSUES.md

 ltr.caches.max_mem: 100mb
 ```

-Elasticsearch versions 5.6.10, 6.3.0 and onwards should include the bugfix for this bug.
+elasticsearch versions 5.6.10, 6.3.0 and onwards should include the bugfix for this bug.